IftekharTamim595/Recipe_Site/README.md

 # Recipe App

 This is my first Django project, focused on learning the basics of Django, templates, and CRUD operations.
-The app allows users to manage recipes by creating, reading, updating, and deleting them.
+The app allows users to manage recipes by creating, reading, updating, deleting & Searching them.

 ---